 Should you wear a mask?

-Health authorities originally said that healthy people generally shouldn’t need to wear masks as protection against the coronavirus.
-But the CDC has since recommended that people wear cloth face coverings in public settings where it may be difficult to maintain social distancing, such as grocery stores.
-Surgical masks and N95 respirators should be reserved for medical workers and first responders, the CDC says.
-The new guidance is based on studies that show that many people infected with the coronavirus can spread it before they show symptoms, or even without ever showing symptoms.
+The CDC has recommended that people wear face coverings in public settings where it may be difficult to maintain social distancing, such as grocery stores.
+The guidance is based on studies that show that many people infected with the coronavirus can spread it before they show symptoms, or even without ever showing symptoms.

 Does hand sanitizer kill it?